-8.11 SELECTION OF ARBITRATOR
+9.11.
+Selection Of Arbitrator

-a.
-An impartial arbitrator shall be selected jointly by the parties within ten (10) workdays of receipt of the written demand.

-b.
-In the event the parties are unable to agree on an arbitrator within the time stated, the parties shall solicit from the State of California Mediation and Conciliation Service a list of nine (9) arbitrators.

-c.
-After receipt of the list, the parties shall alternately strike arbitrator's names from the list until one (1) arbitrator's name remains.
+- a.
+An impartial arbitrator shall be selected jointly by the parties within ten (10) workdays of receipt of the written demand. - b.
+In the event the parties are unable to agree on an arbitrator within the time stated, the parties shall solicit from the State of California Mediation and Conciliation Service a list of nine (9) arbitrators. - c.
+After receipt of the list, the parties shall alternately strike arbitrator's names from the list until one (1) arbitrator's name remains. - d.

-d.
 If an arbitrator selected declines appointment or is otherwise unavailable, a new list shall be requested as per Subsection b. above, and the selection shall be made as in Subsection c. above, unless an arbitrator can be mutually agreed upon.

-8.12 DECISION
+9.12.
+Decision

-a.
-The decision of the arbitrator shall be final and binding.

-b.
-The arbitrator shall have no authority to add to, delete or alter any provision of this Agreement nor shall the arbitrator substitute his/her discretion in any case where the County is given or retains such discretion.
-The arbitrator shall limit his/her decision to the application and interpretation of the provisions of this Agreement.
+- a.
+The decision of the arbitrator shall be final and binding. - b.
+The arbitrator shall have no authority to add to, delete or alter any provision of this Agreement nor shall the arbitrator substitute their discretion in any case where the County is given or retains such discretion.
+The arbitrator shall limit their decision to the application and interpretation of the provisions of this Agreement.